nodejs/node/doc/api/crypto.md

 ### Support for weak or compromised algorithms

-The `node:crypto` module still supports some algorithms which are already compromised and are not currently recommended for use.
+The `node:crypto` module still supports some algorithms which are already compromised and are not recommended for use.
 The API also allows the use of ciphers and hashes with a small key size that are too weak for safe use.